Reducing resistance to bacteria in healthcare

 So tell me a little bit about a place you worked with that managed to turn things around.
 I think sometimes, especially in the food industry, people tend to focus on all the bad things that could happen.
 But that’s not true – people can succeed in creating hygienic work environments too!

 Ok, I’ve got one.
 There’s a germ called Staph.
-Aureus and it lives in the throat, nasal cavaties and on the hands of up to 50% of the population.
+Aureus and it lives in the throat, nasal cavities, and in the hands of up to 50% of the population.
 Under the right conditions, it emits a very dangerous toxin.
 This germ isn’t automatically considered a pathogen, it really does need the right conditions to become dangerous.
 In the story I’m about to tell you, it got very, very dangerous.

-You know, oftentimes, business owners hear that the customer felt ill just 2 hours from eating the food and they say, “well, that’s impossible, you must be feeling ill from something else!
+You know, oftentimes, business owners hear that the customer felt ill just 2 hours after eating the food and they say, “well, that’s impossible, you must be feeling ill from something else!
 How can my food affect you so quickly?”
 On the other hand, when somebody calls after a day and says they are ill, those same business owners say, “oh, too much time has passed so it must not be from our food!”
 As if they are never at fault.

 So the catering company got a lot of complaints and it was very urgent.
 An investigation commenced, and finally, we caught it – one of the cooks that prepared the salads had a pimple hidden in his neckbeard.
 It had puss and everything, but his beard was long so no one – including him – didn’t know it was there.
 It itched during work, so he scratched it a few times, in which case it doesn’t matter even if he had gloves!
 He passed on the germ with the puss inside the salads.